 Los Angeles, CA

 In Los Angeles County, health and human services have historically failed to deliver opportunities and resources to communities that need them.
-Since 2009, Para Los Niños (PLN), a parent-led organization that serves BIPOC (Black, Indigenous, and People of Color) and immigrant communities with low incomes, has been working with many of these communities to implement Best Start Metro LA, a place-based systems change partnership.
-Now, in response to COVID-19, PLN is expanding this effort and launching a resource distribution network consisting of trusted partners to create additional access points for families.
-Through this project, PLN will identify existing gaps in local pandemic response systems and test whether a network of service providers with a strong history of serving communities in a 500-block catchment area can enhance recovery efforts.
+Since 2009, Para Los Niños (PLN) has supported the Best Start Metro LA- a place based parent-led initiative that serves BIPOC (Black, Indigenous, and People of Color) and immigrant communities with low incomes to launch a systems change community agenda.
+In response to COVID-19, PLN expanded this effort and launched a resource distribution network consisting of trusted partners to create additional access points for families.
+Through this project, PLN identified existing gaps in local pandemic response systems and tested whether a network of service providers with a strong history of serving communities in a 500-block catchment area could enhance recovery efforts.

-To collect data, PLN will survey residents and partner organizations to assess the impact the resource distribution pilot has on family well-being, food insecurity, housing insecurity, transportation gaps, and mental health.
-These surveys will be supplemented with qualitative interviews, surfacing detailed information on how residents are accessing resources.
-The research team will also use secondary data, including the USC Sol Price Center for Social Innovation’s interactive Neighborhood Data for Social Change mapping platform, to provide context on how local systems have been supporting the community before and during the pandemic.
-Along traditional methods, the survey data will be analyzed in a reflective sense-making process, whereby participants (including partnering organizations and residents) and the research team will examine the connection between findings and people’s lived experiences.
-Moreover, PLN will engage residents and organizations in capacity-strengthening exercises to help them interpret and use data to shape policy recommendations.
-Project findings will be discussed in a virtual town hall, where stakeholders will ask questions, offer recommendations, and identify next steps.
+To collect data, PLN surveyed residents and partner organizations to assess the impact the resource distribution pilot has on family well-being, food insecurity, housing insecurity, transportation gaps, and mental health.
+These surveys were administered at service distribution points and supplemented with qualitative interviews, surfacing detailed information on residents’ needs, and access to resources.
+The research team, which included resident leaders, also used secondary data, including the USC Sol Price Center for Social Innovation’s interactive Neighborhood Data for Social Change mapping platform, to provide context on how local systems have been supporting the community before and during the pandemic.
+Along with traditional methods, the survey data was analyzed in a reflective sense-making process, led by community leaders, whereby residents, partner organizations, and the research team examined the connection between data collected and people’s lived experiences.